SchumacherFM/Magento-FastIndexer/README.md

 - Magento CE >= 1.6.2
 - php >= 5.2.0

 The FastIndexer will not run with Magento CE < 1.6.2 because elementary events are missing.
+If you are interested in running FastIndexer with lower Magneto version write me, there is a solution.

 Support / Contribution